LAP-Tutorials/mechamancer/README.md

 ## NOTE

 Some scripts may require you do mark them as executable on some devices before running them.
 You can do this by running `chmod +x script_name.sh` or run our install script `chmod +x install.sh` in the terminal.

-## WARNING

-Don't run scripts in termux on your windows, linux, or mac terminal.
-They are meant to be run on termux only.
-This applies to all of the other scripts that can be found.

 ## Contributing